jonmad/SentimentStar/README.md

 My python app used code from https://github.com/modmypi/Programmable-Christmas-Star as the basis.

 ## The ksql Application
 ksql is an application that comes with Kafka that uses the Kafka Streams API under the covers.
 For this project I used ksql from the command line.
+First I created the topic from the terminal command line: `kafka-topics --create --bootstrap-server localhost:9092   --replication-factor 1   --partitions 1  --topic nodered`

-I needed just two ksql commands - creating a stream and a table, created as persistent queries that run continuously:
+I then ran `ksql` and needed just two ksql commands - creating a stream and a table, created as persistent queries that run continuously:
 - To create a stream representing the 'nodered' topics written to by Node-RED: ksql> `create stream nodered (tweettime int, tweetclass varchar) with (kafka_topic='nodered', value_format='JSON');`